splunk/public-o11y-docs/gdi/opentelemetry/components/jaeger-receiver.rst

 Follow these steps to configure and activate the component:

-1. Deploy the Splunk Distribution of OpenTelemetry Collector to your host or container platform:
+1. Deploy the Splunk Distribution of the OpenTelemetry Collector to your host or container platform:

   - :ref:`otel-install-linux`
   - :ref:`otel-install-windows`